Association of Universities for Research in Astronomy: Centers

-Construction project: The Vera C.Rubin Observatory - a public-private partnership to operate an 8.4-meter telescope on Chile’s Cerro Pachon.
+Construction project: The Vera C. Rubin Observatory - a public-private partnership to operate an 8.4-meter telescope on Chile's Cerro Pachon.

 President

-President: Dr. Matt Mountain

-Dr. Mountain was appointed President of the Association of Universities for Research in Astronomy (AURA) 1 March 2015.
-The President, as the chief executive officer, serves as the primary representative or spokesperson for AURA.
-The President is a member of the Board of Directors and implements policy decisions of the Board.
-The President serves the Board of Directors as its principal executive officer, providing leadership and guidance on policy matters, coordinating the activities of the Board and its various committees.
-The President is also responsible for maintaining effective working relationships with AURA Member Universities.
+Dr. Matt Mountain was appointed president of the Association of Universities for Research in Astronomy (AURA) on 1 March 2015.
+The president, as the chief executive officer, serves as the primary representative or spokesperson for AURA.
+The president is a member of the board of directors and implements policy decisions of the board.
+The president serves the board of directors as its principal executive officer, providing leadership and guidance on policy matters, coordinating the activities of the board and its various committees.
+The president is also responsible for maintaining effective working relationships with AURA Member Universities.

 AURA Board of Directors

-The Board, which meets quarterly, establishes the policies of AURA, approves its budget, elects members of the Management Councils, and appoints the President, the Center Directors, and other principal officers.
-The Board of Directors is responsible to the Member Representatives for the effective management of AURA and the achievement of its purposes.
+The board, which meets quarterly, establishes the policies of AURA, approves its budget, elects members of the Management Councils, and appoints the president, the center directors, and other principal officers.
+The board of directors is responsible to the member representatives for the effective management of AURA and the achievement of its purposes.

 Members

 Today, there are 47 U.S. Member Institutions and 3 International Affiliate Members which comprise the Member Institutions of AURA.
-The President of each Member Institution designates a Member Representative who has a voice in AURA matters.
-Together, the Member Representatives act upon membership applications.
+The president of each member institution designates a member representative who has a voice in AURA matters.
+Together, the member representatives act upon membership applications.

 List of members as of 2022: